Bring Your Own Bottle

 Between the fall of 2021 and the end of summer 2022, the Working Group successfully accomplished all their objectives.

-The group is looking forward to supporting several student experiential learning projects in the Fall of 2022, which will focus on data collection and analysis as well as residence student engagement.
+The group is looking forward to supporting several upcoming student experiential learning projects, which will focus on data collection and analysis as well as residence student engagement.

 - Alicia Westfall*, Health & Safety Specialist, Human Resources Services and Leah Allan*, Lab Safety Specialist, Human Resources Services led coordination of water quality testing in all campus buildings and developed robust Health & Safety processes for annual water testing and filter replacement.
 While standards existed for water testing and filter replacement existed before, Alicia and Leah implemented an approved process that establishes McMaster as a leader in quality assurance.